Distance Education Accessibility

 --President Barack Obama, 2010

-In addition, when building online course materials it is important to bear in mind that, as a public university, your campus is required to meet Section 508 Amendment to the Rehabilitation Act of 1973 standards for web-based intranet and internet information and applications.
+In addition, when building online course materials it is important to bear in mind that, as a public university, KU is required to meet Section 508 Amendment to the Rehabilitation Act of 1973 standards for web-based intranet and internet information and applications.
 The Commonwealth of Pennsylvania follows Section 508 Web Accessibility Standards.
 As of June 30, 2001, all agencies under the Governor's jurisdiction are required to ensure web sites (both existing and in development) comply with Section 508 accessibility guidelines.
 Conforming to these standards requires that materials that would pose problems for students with disabilities need to be altered to accommodate the disabled.
 Examples of materials that would require accommodations would include: